Calendar and cosmological background

 No. Animal images are familiar, but in calendar and chart reading the branches are time, month, direction, season, and celestial coordinates.

-Does Sanmei-gaku use planet positions like astrology?
+Does Yin-Yang Five Elements use planet positions like astrology?

 No. FATE DECODER uses the calendar's stem-branch coordinates for year, month, and day.
 It does not plot the exact positions of planets at birth.